sblabkribb/biofoundry_workflows/workflows/workflows_en.md

 - **WB120**: Biology-mediated DNA Transfers
   - This workflow focuses on transforming designed vector plasmids into cells.
 It includes 96/384-well plate-based automated or semi-automated transformation procedures, as well as conjugation or other DNA transfer protocols (e.g., phage-mediated).

+- **WB125**: Colony Picking
+  - This workflow isolates single bacterial colonies from solid media after transformation or screening and transfers them to liquid media or fresh plates using automated colony pickers or manual pipetting.
+It supports 96/384-well array formats, barcode/sample tracking, and rule- or image-based selection (e.g., size, color, fluorescence).
+Outputs are clonal cultures suitable for downstream verification (e.g., genotyping, sequencing) and protein expression analysis.

 - **WB130**: Solid Media Cell Culture
   - This workflow involves culturing cells on solid media.
 It includes post-transformation growth, activity screening, or single-cell/colony isolation from solid medium, ensuring optimal growth conditions for the cultured cells.